 When all at once I saw a crowd, | A host, of golden daffodils, | Beside the lake, beneath the trees, | Fluttering and dancing in the breeze. – Daffodils (William Wordsworth)

 A favorite among the quirkiest of authors, hyperbole is the art of deftly using exaggeration to convey a depiction or description to the reader with emphasis.
-A literary device that is fun to use, hyperbole is, simply put, an exaggerated description of the actual occurrence, attribute or event.
-The function of a hyperbole is thus to either introduce an element of amusement or to emphasise something with the usage of exaggerated terms and words.
+A literary device that is fun to use, hyperbole is, simply put, an exaggerated description of the actual occurrence, attribute, or event.
+The function of hyperbole is thus to either introduce an element of amusement or to emphasize something with the usage of exaggerated terms and words.
 Some of the famous examples of the usage of hyperbole are as follows.